TURKEY in AFRICA

 V. Targeting the youth through cultural contents and educational programs

 As a matter of fact, between 1997 and 2013, 100 Gülenist schools opened in almost 40 African countries.
-These schools’ popularity among African elites explains Erdoğan’s current difficulties in trying to close them.
+These schools’ popularity among African elites explains Erdoğan’s current difficulties in trying to close them and replace them with Maarif schools.
 Indeed, the 2016 missed coup against his regime was attributed to Fettulah Gülen.

 Fettulah Gülen is a Turkish intellectual who advocates for religious fundamentalism coupled with nationalism.
 He also promotes democracy and inter-religion dialogue.
 He criticised Erdoğan’s regime in the 2010s and now lives in the US.